adamws-git/adamws-git.github.io/src/content/posts/New Zealand in a 1990s Hiace.md

+---
+title: New Zealand in a 1990s Hiace
+description: A trip through Aotearoa
+date: 2025-01-27
+---

 Last September, my partner and I headed across the ditch to Aotearoa/NZ for two weeks of exploration and adventure.
 While we had initial grand plans to do a couple of overnight hikes alongside a 'vanlife' roadtrip, the logistics to run both trips at the same time were too difficult.

 ## Welcome to Queenstown